-Acupuncture is an effective drug free treatment for balancing the energy of the body and removing the unwanted physical and psychological symptoms of menopause.
+Our acupuncture clinic Brisbane offers an alternative, drug free treatment for balancing the energy of the body and removing the unwanted physical and psychological symptoms of menopause.
 This includes hot flush treatment and or hot flush relief

 What is Menopause?